How to Move Through Each of the Nine Accounting Cycle Steps

 - Anything that's measurable, relevant, or reliable.

-2. Record transactions in the journal
+2. Record transactions in the Journal

 This is also known as journalizing.
 A journal chronologically lists transactions and other events in terms of debits and credits to accounts.
 Each journal entry consists of four parts:

-3. The date of the transaction.
+- The dates of the transactions

 4. Prepare an unadjusted trial balance